docker/docs/datacenter/dtr/2.4/guides/admin/configure/set-up-high-availability.md

 * Adding too many replicas to the cluster might also lead to performance degradation, as data needs to be replicated across all replicas.

-To have high-availability on UCP and DTR, you need a minimum of:
+To have high-availability on UCP and DTR, it is recommended to have a minimum of:

 * 3 dedicated nodes to install UCP with high availability,
 * 3 dedicated nodes to install DTR with high availability,